 Even better, it comes together so quickly and easily.
 I just use a bowl and spoon – you really don’t need to break out the stand mixer for this one.
 You can also make the dough and press it into the pan and then keep it in the fridge until you’re ready to make – dessert on demand!

-This recipe is made extra rich and gooey from the almond butter I added.
-You can use sunflower seed butter or tahini if you’re looking for a nut-free option.
-I also kept it vegan with flax eggs, but regular eggs can be used if you’re not concerned with it being vegan.
+I added almond butter to make this recipe extra rich and gooey.
+You can use sunflower seed butter or tahini if you’re looking for a nut-free option, though.
+I kept it vegan with a flax egg.
+However, you can use regular eggs if you’re not concerned with it being vegan.

 One thing I would not recommend switching up is the chocolate chunks.
 Chocolate chunks are forever greater than chocolate chips, and it’s so worth the extra step and chopping up some of your favorite chocolate.
 Chunks are waaayy meltier and gooier than chips, and this oatmeal chocolate chip skillet cookie is all about being gooey.

 If you’re a pizookie fan, or a cookie fan, or a chocolate fan, this one is for YOU.
-I hope you’re whip it up soon – enjoy! :)
+I hope you’ll whip it up soon – enjoy! :)

 - ⅓ cup (85g) almond butter (can also use any nut butter of choice, or sunflower seed butter or tahini for a nut-free option)